hkunz/git-fetcher/README.md

 - Fetch the **latest release tag** or **default branch** automatically.
 - Download the repository as a `.tar.gz` archive.
+- Download a direct archive URL (for unsupported or unknown hosts).
 - List all branches of a repository.
 - Supports **GitHub**, **GitLab**, **Bitbucket**, and **Googlesource**.
 - Optional **verbose** and **debug** output.